-A straightforward method to introduce complex genetic variation is through a cross between two outbred individuals, so that all progeny inherit a random variant at each position that differs between the parents10.
-Genotying and profiling these progeny for traits such as gene expression32 or small molecule resistance33 then allows statistical association of the resulting variants to the measured phenotypes.
+A simple yet powerful way to generate a complex population is to cross two outbred individuals, such that offspring each inherit a random variant at each position of unlinked variation that differs between the parents10.
+Genotyping and profiling progeny for traits such as gene expression32 or small molecule resistance33 then allows statistical association of the resulting variants to the measured phenotypes.
 However, such approaches have been traditionally used at a large scale with natural isolates rather than engineered strains33, presenting several limitations.
-For example, many yeast genes known to be important through knockout studies, such as ABC transporters34, have limited known natural variation.
-Furthermore, the use of diverse parents differing at hundreds of thousands of positions often results in associations of many linked variants at a single locus to a trait, making it difficult to recover causal variants, and especially so in complex associations.
-A large number of positions varying between parents may also result in a prohibitive or impossible number of individuals required for statistical reconstruction of complex variant-to-phenotype associations.
-To extend cross-based approaches beyond natural strains, we propose a population engineering strategy where one or few individuals containing all the desired variants are created using molecular tools, and are then segregated randomly over a population using one or more controlled crosses.
+For example, many yeast genes known to be important for drug resistance, such as ABC transporters34, were undetected in such studies due to limited natural variation in parental strains.
+Although the use of diverse parents differing at hundreds of thousands of positions often results in associations of a single locus to a trait, there are typically many linked variants at each locus which makes it difficult to pinpoint the causal variant(s).
+A large number of positions varying between parents brings multiple testing issues that may require a prohibitive number of individuals for statistical reconstruction of complex variant-to-phenotype associations.
+To extend cross-based approaches beyond natural strains, we therefore designed an engineered population strategy in which all variation of interest is engineered into one or a few individuals, and these individuals are then crossed to yield a population of random segregants.

-To enable population engineering, not only must the desired variation be introduced into progeny strains, but these progeny must then be individually identified, genotyped, and phenotyped at a large scale.
-This can be achieved by the use of various molecular markers.
-In the strategy described here, we first transform a parental strain with a complex pool of random DNA barcodes35, so that barcode sequence can be used to identify individual parents.
-Each progeny, resulting from a mating and sporulation event between two individual strains, will then inherit at most one unique barcode from one of its parents, acting as an ‘individual identifier’.
-The presence of an individual identifier allows for the use of other molecular tools to perform large-scale individual genotyping and phenotyping.
+A DCGA study requires that each individual progeny strain be genotyped and phenotyped.
+For this purpose, we wished to enable tracking of individual progeny.
+We therefore designed the process so that one of the haploid parental strains is transformed with a complex pool of random DNA barcodes35, such that each cell of one parental strain bears a single specific random barcode.
+Each haploid progeny cell resulting from the cross will then be barcoded.
+If the number of random sequences in barcoded parental cells vastly exceeds the number of progeny, then progeny barcodes will generally be unique.
+As described below, the unique tracking identifier facilitates large-scale genotyping and phenotyping of progeny.
 Isolating a strain, sequencing its identifier barcode, and performing PCR-based genotyping, for example, associates the identifer barcode with a genotype, thereafter allowing for a ‘barcode-to-genotype lookup’.
-A second barcode (or combination of barcodes) can be added to uniquely tag PCR products from each individual, so that instead of isolating and sequencing each strain individually, many barcodes can be mapped to their genotype en masse by pooling, sequencing, and computationally de-multiplexing PCR products from a large number of strains31.
-The individual identifier barcode also allows for straightforward growth-based phenotyping, as relative strain abundance can be measured over time in a competitive liquid pool using high-throughput barcode sequencing36.
-Ultimately, the combination of a cross-based approach with molecular engineering tools can be used to create a large population of genotyped and phenotyped multi-variant individuals, which can be stored as a liquid pool and repeatedly characterized for growth under multiple conditions.
+An individual barcode identifier also allows for straightforward growth-based phenotyping, in that relative strain abundance measured over time in a competitive pool using high-throughput barcode sequencing can be interpreted as a phenotype36.
+Thus we developed the concept of combining a cross-based approach with a large trackable engineered population of genotyped multi-variant individuals.
+This trackable genotyped population can be stored as a pool and aliquots of the pool can be interrogated for various phenotypes by tracking competitive growth of each strain in parallel under multiple conditions.

-The Barcoder Pool: A Universal Tool for Population Engineering
+Generating a large pool of barcoded parental cells